caguthrie/sac/docs/attribute-forwarding.md

 ### The access control problem

 We want our service to allow anyone to "search" our catalogue except a portion of them labeled as "premium members only".
-These content are for registered users only.
-Clearly, in this case we would not want our authorization mechanism to "deny" access to users so access must be granted.
-However, to assist our service down-stream with potentially applying a filter based on the authenticated principal we may want to forward some attributes about that principal, such as the fact the user is not registered or isn't a premium member
+This content is for registered users only.
+Clearly, in this case, we would not want our authorization mechanism to "deny" access to users, so access must be granted.
+However, to assist our service down-stream with potentially applying a filter based on the authenticated principal, we may want to forward some attributes about that principal, such as the fact the user is not registered or isn't a premium member.

 ## Principal attribute sourcing